to announce my

 THE BIRD THAT INSPIRED

-After exhausting all of its options, the woodpecker finally flew back into the trees.
-Grasping securely onto a tree trunk, it pecked into the bark, pulled out a grub, and gobbled it up.
+After exhausting all of its options, the woodpecker finally flew back into the trees where, grasped securely onto a tree trunk, it pecked into the bark, pulled out a grub, and gobbled it up.

-Growing up in a rural area as a child provided endless opportunities for me to explore the outdoors—chasing frogs by a creek, climbing trees to look at birds nests, or turning over rocks for the ugliest bug I could find to annoy my younger brother with.
+Growing up in a rural area as a child provided endless opportunities for me to explore the outdoors—chasing frogs by a creek, climbing trees to look at bird nests, or turning over rocks for the ugliest bug I could find to annoy my younger brother with.

 Little did I know then that these childhood explorations were preparing me for a deeper understanding and lifelong curiosity about the natural world.

 Through my books, I hope to engage children’s natural curiosity and fascination about the world around us, and inspire children to become avid nature lovers and explorers.